hjstn/howto.justinhu.me/_posts/2022-05-30-global-entry.md

     **Note:** For UIUC students, the Chicago Enrollment Center is nearby and easily accessible from Chicago Union Station.

-2. On the smae website, print your Conditional Approval letter.
+2. On the same website, print your Conditional Approval letter.

 3. Bring the Required Documents listed earlier and your Conditional Approval letter to your interview.